socialsoftware/quizzes-tutor/README.md

 ```
 * **Access http://localhost:8081**

-# Patrions
+# Patreons

-A special thanks to our patrions for supporting this project:
+A special thanks to our patreons for supporting this project:

 <table>
   <tr>